Astronaut Scott Kelly has finished his year in space and is heading back to Earth on Tuesday

 The space veteran has lived in space longer than any other U.S. astronaut

-In a few hours, NASA astronaut Scott Kelly is due to be back on Earth.
+NASA astronaut Scott Kelly is back on Earth.

-The prolific social media user posted a photo of the sunrise on Tuesday – the last one he’ll watch from space.
+The prolific social media user posted a photo of the sunrise on Tuesday – the last one he watched from space.

 Spending 340 days in space could affect a person’s vision and bones, but Kelly said last week that physically, he feels pretty good.
 “I could go for another 100 days or 100 years,” the astronaut said during his last briefing with reporters from orbit.

 But the long stay has also been lonely.
 “The hardest part is being isolated from people on the ground who are important to you,” he said.

 The space veteran said he has witnessed some of the most amazing scenes of Earth during his mission, like spotting the northern lights, passing over the Bahamas and watching huge storms like Hurricane Patricia.

 He’s also gained perspective on Earth’s climate while he’s been orbiting the planet.
 “I feel more like an environmentalist since I’ve been up here,” he said.
 “There are parts of the Earth that are covered with pollution all the time.
 I saw weather that was unexpected.
 Storms bigger than we’ve seen in the past.
 This is a human effect.
 This is not a natural phenomenon.”

 The view from space